Vovan-VE/parser/README.md

 This package contains:

 *   Lexer to parse input string for tokens.
 Lexer is configurable by regexps.
 *   Parsing table generator to work with any LR(0) grammar.
-Input grammar does initialize from plain text.
+Input grammar can be initialized from plain text.
 *   LR(0) parser itself.
 It parse input string for AST using the table.

 This package was made just to apply the theory in practice.
 It may be easily be